24 June 2022

 Your Qualifying Age

-This determines when you can apply for the Government Aged Pension.
-Your Qualifying Age is higher than your Preservation Age, because even if you’ve reached the age where you can access your super, you still might not be old enough to qualify for the Age Pension.
+This determines when you can apply for the Government Age Pension.
+Your Qualifying Age is higher than your Preservation Age, because even if you’ve reached the age where you can access your super, you still mightn't be old enough to qualify for the Age Pension.
 There are several eligibility requirements you need to meet, including residency status and income.

-Use the following table to find your Qualifying Age:
+Use the following table (correct at time of publication: June 2022) to find your Qualifying Age:

 |If you were born...||Your qualifying age is|